PSPDFKit/awesome-nutrient/web/Annotation/Speech2Text/README.md

 Please ensure you have signed our CLA so that we can accept your contributions.

 ## Support, Issues, and License Questions
-PSPDFKit offers support for customers with an active SDK license via PSPDFKit Support.
+Nutrient offers support for customers with an active SDK license via PSPDFKit Support.

 ### Are you evaluating our SDK?
 We're happy to help!
 To ensure quick assistance, please use a work email and have someone from your company fill out our sales form.